bitfront-se/observer-cli/README.md

 Use "observer [command] --help" for more information about a command.
 ```

-## Authentication

-The CLI expects an `OBSERVER_TOKEN` environment variable to be set with a valid API token.

 ## SBOM generation

 This tool is primarily a *meta* scanner, meaning that in most cases it delegates the actual generation to other tools like [Syft](https://github.com/anchore/syft) or [Trivy](https://github.com/aquasecurity/trivy).